nasim37/Lab-Report/README.md

 git clone https://github.com/nasimkhan-uu/Lab-Report.git

-2. Navigate to the relevant folder:
+2. Navigate to a lab folder and run the code:

-cd Lab-Report
+cd Lab-Report/Basics
+dotnet run

 🛠️ Features

+🌟 Hands-on C# lab exercises

-📄 Predefined templates for consistency
+📚 Predefined report templates for documentation

-📊 Data analysis examples and tools

-🔗 References for further learning
+📊 Practice with algorithms, data structures, and LINQ

 📝 Contributions

-Feel free to contribute by creating pull requests or reporting issues.
+Contributions are welcome!
+Fork the repo, make changes, and submit a pull request.

 📜 License

 This project is licensed under the MIT License.

 ---